Streamerbot/docs/streamerbot/3.api/2.triggers/core/commands/command-triggered.md

   - name: commandId
     type: Guid
     description: The ID of the command
+  - name: commandName
+    type: string
+    description : The name of the command
   - name: commandSource
     type: string
     description: The command source